canton7/SyncTrayzor/README.md

 Installation
 ------------

 SyncTrayzor is packaged as both an installer and a standalone zip.
-It will run on Windows Vista, 7, and 8.
+It will run on Windows Vista, 7, and 8, and 10.

 ### Installer